Don't Leave Home: Music video

 The Jake Nava-directed music video for "Don't Leave Home" starts with the singer driving on a desert road as it gets dark.
 Suddenly, she finds herself in front of a forest.
 Dido leaves the car, drops her suitcase on the ground, and enters the forest.
 Some of the themes and scenery imply drug addiction, like the hazy affects, the forest filled with mushrooms and hallucinations of spiders and snakes.
 She leaves the forest and comes across a huge rock-like cliff by the ocean.
 She sings calmly by the cliff before jumping into the ocean and finds herself on a wide strand with white sand singing out to the ocean.
 The video ends with the car driving on with broken white lines.
 The video was shot in Cape Town, South Africa.

 "Stoned"

-The B-side, "Stoned", was released as a promotional single from Life for Rent.
+The B-side of the "Don't Leave Home" single, "Stoned", was released as a promotional single from Life for Rent.
 The song tells the story of an unwinding relationship, clouded through drugs.
-"Stoned" was remixed by Deep Dish; this version peaked at number one on the US Billboard Hot Dance Club Play chart on the week dated 24 January 2004.
+"Stoned" was remixed by Deep Dish; this version peaked at number one on the US Billboard Dance Club Play chart on the week dated 24 January 2004.
 At the end of 2004, Billboard ranked the remix as the second-most-successful dance club track of year.